aubreyjonescreatives/react-front-end-algebra-project/README.md

 https://math-for-home.netlify.app/

-## Always feel free to contact me for any questions or comments.
-Thank you for checking out this project!
+### Always feel free to contact me for any questions or comments and thank you for checking out this project!